andrewramsay/cix2026/registration/index.md

 ## Pricing

 (prices still subject to change.
 Accomodation should be booked separately.
-We anticipate being able to supply lunches.)
+We anticipate being able to supply lunches.
+20% VAT will be added to all prices.
+Eventbrite will also add a charge of 6.95%)

 | Registration type | Price |
 | :---: | --- | --- |